airyhq/airy/docs/docs/sources/introduction.md

 conversational data from a variety of sources such as Facebook Messenger, Google Business Messages, Twilio.WhatsApp or Twilio.SMS.

-You can connect sources through API requests or using our [Channels UI](/ui/channels).
+You can connect sources through API requests or using our [Connectors UI](/ui/control-center/connectors).
 Our Sources guides cover both options, step-by-step.

 It's important to understand the difference between a [source](/getting-started/glossary/#source) and a [channel](/getting-started/glossary/#channel).
 A channel represents a connection between a source and your Airy Core instance: multiple channels can thus use the same source for different [conversations](/getting-started/glossary/#conversation).